Alibaba misses expectations as e-commerce holds back growing cloud business

 * Cloud revenue grows 36%, AI business to separate from cloud arm

-* Alibaba's (BABA) shares drop nearly 4% in premarket trading
+* Alibaba's (BABA) shares drop more than 6% in early trading

 By Akash Sriram and Casey Hall

-March 19 (Reuters) - Alibaba (BABA) reported on Thursday a 1.7% rise in third-quarter revenue, while net income fell 66.3%, both missing analysts' estimates, as heavy spending on one-hour delivery and promotions during peak shopping periods failed to spur demand.
+March 19 (Reuters) - Alibaba (BABA) on Thursday reported a 1.7% rise in third-quarter revenue but a 66.3% drop in net income, both below analysts' estimates, as heavy spending on one-hour delivery and promotions during peak shopping periods failed to spur demand.

 Retailers ramped up discounts and subsidies to encourage spending, but cautious consumers and year-round deals diluted the event's traditional sales surge.
-Retailers, such as Alibaba (BABA) and JD.com (JD), stepped up competition during the quarter, spending heavily on discounts and faster delivery to capture market share from food-delivery leader Meituan (MPNGF), pressuring profit margins.
+Heavy spending by the likes of Alibaba (BABA) and JD.com (JD) on discounts and faster delivery to capture market share from food-delivery leader Meituan (MPNGF) pressured profit margins.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.